 Halsdon Nature Reserve is one of the nearest of the Devon Wildlife Trust’s reserves to Wheatland Farm.
 Otters are sometimes to be seen from the hide overlooking the River Torridge, and orchids and bluebells abound in the woods in spring.
 Continue reading “Halsdon Nature Reserve”

-The Tarka Trail between Puffing Billy pub and Yarde Cafe is a lovely woodland walk or cycle crossing the Torridge.
+The Tarka Trail between Puffing Billy Cafe and East Yarde is a lovely woodland walk or cycle crossing the Torridge.

 While the surface isn’t as good as other parts of the trail it’s still fairly easy going.
-Bear in mind you’re following the Torridge upstream now, so that means gently uphill almost all the way, but a much easier coast back once you’ve had a coffee and cake at the cafe!
-Continue reading “Puffing Billy to Yarde Orchard Cafe”
+Bear in mind you’re following the Torridge upstream now, so that means gently uphill almost all the way, but a much easier coast back, and there’s excellent coffee and cake at the Puffing Billy Station Cafe!
+Continue reading “Puffing Billy to East Yarde”

 This gently down-hill walk or bike ride crosses the Torridge at Beam Weir, made famous in Henry Williamson’s book Tarka the Otter, before meandering along the valley, through a long tunnel, across another bridge and into the former station at Bideford, where there’s a cafe in an old railway carriage.
 Bike back again, or if on foot, cross Bideford’s famous long Bridge and come back on the bus… Continue reading “Puffing Billy to Bideford on the Tarka Trail”